NGFCU through the years

 In 1980, the credit union introduced the Share Draft and Direct Deposit programs as membership increased to 30,868.

-The Credit Union's current president and CEO, Stan Swenson, was hired as its fourth General Manager on May 24, 1982.
+The Credit Union's former president and CEO, Stan Swenson, was hired as its fourth General Manager on May 24, 1982.
 That year also marked the introduction of the Individual Retirement Account and Money Market Savings Account.

 Deregulation of the financial services industry and the dynamic growth of Northrop Corporation saw the Credit Union's assets rise from $87.8 million to $186.8 million over a four-year period.
 Membership increased from 35,500 to a record high of nearly 47,000 in 1987.
 Loans outstanding increased from $52.8 million to $136.3 million and reserves grew to $12.9 million.